Mark Andrews (wrestler): Formation of Subculture (2018–2022)

+Return to Impact Wrestling / TNA (2023–2024)

+On the May 12, 2023 episode of Impact!, it was announced that Andrews and Flash Morgan Webster (accompanied by Dani Luna) will challenge the Impact World Tag Team Champions ABC (Ace Austin and Chris Bey).
+On May 26 at Under Siege, Andrews and Webster failed to win the titles from ABC.

+It was later on announced that Andrews and Webster would return to Impact to participate in a four-way match for the World Tag Team Championship against ABC, Brian Myers and Moose, and Rich Swann and Sami Callihan at Slammiversary of year 2023.
+During this match the two were successful.

 Musical career

 Andrews plays in a pop-punk band called Junior where he is the co-lead vocalist and bassist.
 They have released 2 EPs, a split EP with Fierce Morgan and released their debut album "Beautiful Life" in August 2019.
 Several wrestlers have featured in their music videos, including Matt Hardy (in his "Broken" persona) and Tegan Nox.

 Personal life

 After studying GCSEs and A Levels at Cardiff High School, Andrews attended the University of Glamorgan.
 Andrews is the co-founder of "Defend Indy Wrestling", a clothing brand for independent wrestling fans.
 Inspired by the "DEFEND Pop Punk" message propagated by American band Man Overboard, Andrews created the brand in 2011 with fellow Welsh wrestler Eddie Dennis and English wrestler Pete Dunne, producing t-shirts, hoodies and other accessories.